react4j/react4j/docs/faq.md

 versions of GWT.
 Google is currently working on [J2CL](https://github.com/google/j2cl) (Java 2 Closure Compiler) which is a modern take on a java-to-javascript transpiler that emits Closure Compiler annotated javascript as output.
 This promises a modern take on the story with an even more advanced optimizing compiler working in the background.

-React4j aims to target J2CL as early as possible while maintaining compatibility with GWT2.x for as long as possible and likely targeting GWT 3.x into the future.
-The library does this by using jsinterop and [elemental2](https://github.com/google/elemental2) to interact with the browser.

-React4j has had J2CL builds integrated into the continuous integration builds to ensure that it builds basic applications using J2CL.
-As J2CL matures, it is expected that J2CL will be integrated into the main build process and will become a supported build target.
+Every React4j build is also tested against J2CL.

 ### Where is the equivalent of React's stateless function components?